-The messages in the Anti-vaping toolkit are consistent with Do you know what you're vaping? campaign.
+The Anti-vaping toolkit sits alongside the Do you know what you're vaping? campaign.
 The campaign was developed by NSW Health in consultation with young people, parents and carers, creative partners, education partners and healthcare organisations.

 The Do you know what you're vaping? concept was tested with a diverse group of 300 young people aged 14 to 21 years: 51% had previously used an e-cigarette and 26% had used tobacco cigarettes.